 Are your employees invested in your spa or massage business?
-Making an investment means more than showing up on time and doing a competent job.
-Making an investment means going the distance – taking on more responsibilities, learning new skills, bringing in new clients and recommending cost-cutting measures.
+Investing means more than showing up on time and doing a competent job.
+Investing means going the distance – taking on more responsibilities, learning new skills, bringing in new clients, and recommending cost-cutting measures.
 That kind of dedication generally is inspired from the top.
 To that end, how you communicate goes a long way in making your team feel they can make a difference in your business and want to.

 Consider the following qualities that make an effective communicator.

 The goal of communication is to learn from each other’s point of view.
 That’s why effective communication starts with listening.
 Giving someone lots of information and sharing your insights is not communicating unless you take time for questions and feedback.
 If you find yourself talking to someone, stop and start listening.

 If a question can be answered with a yes or no, you aren’t having a conversation.
 Ask your team open-ended questions if you truly are looking to have a give-and-take conversation.
 What do you think about this new massage lubricant?
 What are clients saying about our new facial massage?
 Do you think our retail offerings are broad enough?
 What can we do to get more male clients?
 When you ask questions like this, you are saying, “I value your professional opinion in making the right decisions for the business.”